Ironhack-Data-Madrid-Mayo-2022/Kaggle-Competition/README.md

   + Train and test some machine learning models
   + Upload the results of the best machine learning model trained
+  + Make a pull request with your ppt in ppt folder
   + Have fun :smile: